You know, everybody's out there asking, can we win in a rock rush?

 You bet.

-And I say that because she may say she agrees and wants consensus, but it when it really boils down to it, she just does what she actually believes, and that's liberalism full-fledged.
+And I say that because she may say she agrees and wants consensus, but when it really boils down to it, she just does what she actually believes, and that's liberalism full-fledged.

-Uh you know, I have to I have to disagree.
+You know, I have to disagree.

-She doesn't do that in that sense.
+She doesn't do that.

-She's not being manly, she's being cowardly.
+She's being cowardly.

-She didn't have the guts to tell people what she really thinks and what she really wants, and no liberal does, because they know it would spell instant doom for them.
+She had the guts to tell people what she really thinks and what she really wants.

 Back in a minute.

-You heard Bob Schaefer say, you may agree with President Bush, you may disagree with President Bush.
+You heard Bob Schieffer say, you may agree with President Bush.

 Now, two thoughts about this.